Skip to Main Content

 • Using & evaluating OER: tips for evaluating & incorporating Open Educational Resources into your course

-If you have any questions about this guide or finding & using no-cost course materials, get in touch with Andrea Schuler, chair of the Tisch OER Steering Committee.
+If you have any questions about this guide or finding & using no-cost course materials, use our contact form to get in touch with the Tisch OER Steering Committee.

 Why use OER?